The down economy has hurt more than just the general public – banks are feeling the pinch as well.

 If this isn’t a scam from US Bank, I’m not sure what is.

-Last week I was helping my Mother in Law close out her lease with US Bank, she owed the final payment of $395, so I called to pay it.
+Last week I was helping my mother-in-law close out her lease with US Bank, she owed the final payment of $395, so I called to pay it.

 Before they collected the payment, I told the US Bank Representative that my Mother just moved from California to Arizona eight weeks ago.
-She gladly took the information and then told me that she will have to charge my credit card $405 instead of $395.
+She gladly took the information and then told me that she would have to charge my credit card $405 instead of $395.
 I asked,

 Well, I found out that it is US Bank’s policy to charge an extra $10 fee for billing addresses in Arizona.
 Interesting.